Gordon Cooper: UFO sightings

-In Cooper's autobiography, Leap of Faith, co-authored with journalist and author Bruce Henderson, he recounted his experiences with the Air Force and NASA, along with his efforts to expose an alleged UFO conspiracy theory.
+In Cooper's autobiography, Leap of Faith, co-authored with journalist Bruce Henderson, he recounted his experiences with the Air Force and NASA, along with his efforts to expose an alleged UFO conspiracy.
 In his review of the book, space historian Robert Pearlman wrote: "While no one can argue with someone's experiences, in the case of Cooper's own sightings, I found some difficulty understanding how someone so connected with groundbreaking technology and science could easily embrace ideas such as extraterrestrial visits with little more than anecdotal evidence."

 Cooper claimed to have seen his first UFO while flying over West Germany in 1951, although he denied reports he had seen a UFO during his Mercury flight.
-On May 3, 1957, when Cooper was at Edwards, he had a crew set up an Askania Cinetheodolite precision landing system on a dry lake bed.
-This cinetheodolite system could take pictures at thirty frames per second as an aircraft landed.
+On May 3, 1957, when Cooper was at Edwards, he had a crew set up a Cinetheodolite system, made by the German Askania Werke company, on a dry lake bed.
+This system could take pictures at thirty frames per second as an aircraft landed.
 The crew consisted of James Bittick and Jack Gettys, who began work at the site just before 08:00, with both still and motion picture cameras.
-According to Cooper's accounts, when they returned later that morning they reported that they had seen a "strange-looking, saucer-like" aircraft that did not make a sound either on landing or take-off.
+According to Cooper's accounts, when they returned later that morning, they reported that they had seen a "strange-looking, saucer-like" aircraft that did not make a sound either on landing or take-off.